-The agency must not be excluded from participation as an entity as evidenced by an open exclusion on the Louisiana State Adverse Actions database, the Office of Inspector General's (OIG) national exclusions database, or the federal System for Award Management (SAM) database.
+The agency must not be excluded from participation as an entity as evidenced by an open exclusion on the Louisiana State Adverse Actions database, the OIG national exclusions database, or the federal SAM database.
 The agency must not have an outstanding Medicaid program audit exception or other unresolved financial liability owed to the state.

-Changes in the following areas are to be reported to the Office of the Secretary's Bureau of Health Services Financing Health Standards Section, to OCDD, and to the fiscal intermediary's Provider Enrollment section in writing at least 10 days prior to any change:
+Changes in the following areas are to be reported to the Office of the Secretary's Bureau of Health Services Financing (BHSF) Health Standards Section (HSS), to OCDD, and to the fiscal intermediary's (FI's) Provider Enrollment section in writing at least 10 days prior to any change: